Phone: 4577 9577

 Prepare to work Safely in the Construction Industry

-CPCCWHS1001 Prepare to work safety in the construction Industry (White card)
+CPCCWHS1001 Prepare to work safely in the construction Industry (White card)

 This training is based on the National Unit of Competency CPCCWHS1001 Prepare to work safely in the Construction Industry.